kvarak/dnd/docs/_Classes/cleric.md

 | 18th | Simple Resilience |

-### Bonus Proficiencies
+### Bonus Skills
-When you take this domain at 1st level, you gain proficiency with farming implements, land vehicles, and on agriculture related checks.
+When you take this domain at 1st level, add *Agriculture* to your class skills and gain 1 skill point to spend on this skill.

-Furthermore, you can use well-maintained farming implements as weapons with which you are proficient.
+Furthermore, gain rank 1 with *Polearms* and you can use well-maintained farming implements as weapons with which you are proficient.
 These use the stats of the weapon that most closely matches their shape and weight.

 ### Plentiful Harvest
-Also at 1st level, you gain the *goodberry* spell, which is always prepared.
+Gain the *goodberry* spell, which is always prepared.
 Additionally, your healing strengthens those who benefit from it.
 Whenever you heal a creature for 5 or more hit points using a spell slot of 1st level or higher, that creature gains a +1 bonus to attack rolls and damage with weapon attacks until the beginning of your next turn.

 ### Channel: Shared Burden
-You can use your Channel Divinity to protect your allies using the strength of your shared bonds.
-When a creature you can see within 30 feet of you takes damage, you can use your ***reaction*** to choose a number of other willing creatures you can see (which can include yourself), up to a number equal to your Wisdom modifier.
+You can Channel Divinity to protect your allies using the strength of your shared bonds.
+When a creature you can see within 30 ft of you takes damage, you can use your ***reaction*** to choose a number of other willing creatures you can see (which can include yourself), up to a number equal to your Wisdom modifier.

 Distribute the damage dealt between the original target and the chosen creatures however you like.
 This feature doesn't transfer any other effects that might accompany the damage, the damage can't be reduced in any way, and each creature involved must take at least 1 damage.

 ### Hand of Solidarity
-From 6th level, you can invoke your divine power to lift your allies to new heights in battle.
+You can invoke your divine power to lift your allies to new heights in battle.
 You can take the Help action as a ***bonus action***.

 Additionally, when you use the Help action to aid an ally in attacking a creature, you can help two allies targeting the same creature within range.
 You can use this benefit a number of times equal to your proficiency bonus, and can regain all expended uses when you finish a long rest.

 ### Faithful Path
-At 8th level, if you have chosen the **Path of the Crusader**, the extra damage you deal is radiant.
+If you have chosen the **Path of the Crusader**, the extra damage you deal is radiant.

 ### Gestalt Anchor
-Starting at 10th level, you can lend providence to your allies when they falter against foes.
-When a creature you can see within 30 feet of you fails a saving throw, you can use your ***reaction*** to add your Wisdom modifier to the roll, potentially turning it into a success.
+You can lend providence to your allies when they falter against foes.
+When a creature you can see within 30 ft of you fails a saving throw, you can use your ***reaction*** to add your Wisdom modifier to the roll, potentially turning it into a success.

 You can use this feature a number of times equal to your proficiency bonus, and can regain all expended uses when you finish a long rest.

 ### Simple Resilience
-Starting at 18th level, your spells bolster your target even when already at their peak condition.
+Your spells bolster your target even when already at their peak condition.
 Any time you heal a creature with a spell slot of 1st level or higher, and the amount of healing rolled would put the target over their hit point maximum, the creature gains those excess hit points as temporary hit points.

 These hit points last for 1 minute, and give the creature advantage on all saves as long as they remain.
 Healing a creature who is missing no hit points and already has temporary hit points from this feature wastes the spell slot with no effect.